 Not only that, but any kind of restrictive diet is likely going to lead to cravings, and trust us, bread withdrawals are a very real thing.
 It may be worth reconsidering your weight loss efforts if you're becoming too tired to exercise and have lots of cravings, as it will likely cause the scale to go up and won't be sustainable for much longer.

 5. You Don't Feel Satisfied for Long After a Meal

 Surprisingly enough, carbs can actually help suppress your appetite, as they assist in regulating your hunger and fullness cues.
 Our bodies need fiber to help slow down the digestion process, and we often skimp on this important nutrient when cutting carbs.

 Going low-carb can also put you at risk for nutrient deficiencies, which can also throw your hunger and fullness cues out of whack.

-A 2011 study found those who consumed more fiber actually had smaller appetites and ate fewer high-calorie foods.
-The participants who followed a higher fiber diet were more likely to eat fewer calories each day and even saw slight weight loss without any dieting attempts.
+Research has found those who consumed more fiber actually had smaller appetites and ate fewer high-calorie foods because they feel more satisfied.
+The participants who followed a higher fiber diet (particularly from oats) were more likely to eat fewer calories each day and even saw slight weight loss without any dieting attempts.